robbie-webbe/stonks_alerts/README.md

     * Fit to spectrum with nH 0.846 x 10^22 and power law 5.08.
     * Estimated luminosity 8.88 x 10^30 erg/s at 770pc.
     * Highly variable lightcurve.
 Need to compare to other XMM obs and reconsider source/bkg regions.
+    * Src and bkg regions reasonable in original detection.
+Several periods of high background contamination.
+    * Examination of other observations reveals decline in luminosity over preceding 12 months to reach current low levels.
+    * Change to spectrum with power law index increasing with time.

 **0934200501**
 + Source 18 - False detection.
 Artefact in image (reflection ring)